 Families come in all different shapes and sizes, and every single one deserves to be celebrated.
 But that unequivocal truth hasn't stopped some people from believing kids need two parents in order to thrive.
 We all know that's not true—shout out to all those amazing single parents!—and now research confirms excel just as much as their peers.

-Earlier this month, researchers from the in Belgium released a study that shows children raised by women who choose to be single mothers (women, for example, who became pregnant using a sperm donor), are as well off as kids in opposite-sex, two-parent households.
+In July 2017, researchers from the in Belgium released a study that shows children raised by women who choose to be single mothers (women, for example, who became pregnant using a sperm donor), are as well off as kids in opposite-sex, two-parent households.

 Here's what the study found: